ato-pub/usi.cl.java/README.md

 If you see the error
-  * "'f' is not recognized as an internal or external command ..." there is a type in the batch file.
+  * "'f' is not recognized as an internal or external command ..." there is a typo in the batch file.
   * Line 50: "f %JAVA_VERSION% GTR 8 ("
 Amend the "f" to be "if"